Xiaomi Celebrates 100 Years Of Disney, Hennessy Hits Sneaker Con Guangzhou: China Collabs Of the Week

 Subscribe here to the Collabs & Drops newsletter to receive these weekly updates straight to your inbox every Tuesday.

-To Summer x Shiseido
+To Summer x Shiseido#

 Shiseido is connecting to China via collaboration with a domestic brand.
 Photo: Shiseido

-Date: June (date TBA)
+June (date TBA)

-Product: Crystal fragrance night cream
+Crystal fragrance night cream

-Social context: To Summer has 55,000 followers on Weibo and 159,300 on Xiaohongshu, a platform popular among Gen Z consumers, suggesting the younger cohort is its main consumer base.
+To Summer has 55,000 followers on Weibo and 159,300 on Xiaohongshu, a platform popular among Gen Z consumers, suggesting the younger cohort is its main consumer base.
 Shiseido has 3.81 million fans on Weibo, and substantially fewer, 322,000, on Xiaohongshu.

-Verdict: Operating in China from its regional headquarters in Shanghai, Shiseido pays close attention to its Chinese consumer base.
+Operating in China from its regional headquarters in Shanghai, Shiseido pays close attention to its Chinese consumer base.
 It’s even launched brands tailored just for the mainland, such as Aupres and Urara.

 To Summer prides itself on producing scents that reference historical, Asian botanicals like osmanthus, gardenia, jasmine, orchid, honeysuckle, citrus, and bamboo, among others, making it an effective vehicle for Shiseido to authentically reach out to its Chinese consumers.